NeelGandhi24295/Data-Analyst-Career-Exploration-Revealing-Insights-and-Trends-with-Python-Scripts/README.md

 ### 📺 Results
 ![](LH%20of%20Skills%20Required.png)
+**Note**: The job profiles listed include only the top five roles for each category.
 ### 🔬Insights:
 *	It appears that SQL stands out as the most requested skill for both Data Analysts and Data Scientists, featuring in over half of job postings for each role.
 *	Python, on the other hand, emerges as crucial primarily for Data Scientists, being sought after in 70% of job listings.